SUPERMAN, AWARDS, AND PAVING THE WAY FOR THE FUTURE

 Leading films in contention for the top awards that year included the romantic comedy Heaven Can Wait, the Vietnam War-era films Coming Home and The Deer Hunter, a dark film in Midnight Express, the dramatic Jill Clayburgh film An Unmarried Woman, and the biopic The Buddy Holly Story, among others.
 You would have thought that a blockbuster epic like Superman-The Movie would have garnered top awards because of its overwhelming critical and commercial box-office success, not to mention lots of nominations like Star Wars had received the year before.
 But it was simply a different time back then.
 The mentality of Hollywood was biased against visual effects-laden spectaculars that delved into the realm of science fiction and/or fantasy, and despite its grounded sense of reality that Dick Donner and company had brought to the film, Superman-The Movie nevertheless fell into that same category.
 It would be another twenty-plus years before that mentality changed.

 Steve Martin presented the Oscar for Special Achievement in Visual Effects to their film, Superman-The Movie, which had been unanimously selected by the Academy Board of Governors.
-A number of clips were shown; Les Bowie, Colin Chilvers, Denys Coop, Derek Meddings, and Zoran Perisic went up to accept the award (Les Bowie had already passed away); and the accolade had been rightfully deserved.
+A number of clips were shown; Les Bowie, Colin Chilvers, Roy Field, Denys Coop, Derek Meddings, and Zoran Perisic went up to accept the award (Les Bowie had already passed away); and the accolade had been rightfully deserved.
 In the eyes of the Academy Award board, what they achieved in Superman-The Movie had never been before achieved in both the history of the character and the history of the Oscars.
 They had pulled it off in such convincing manner and believability.
 Richard Donner’s insistence upon working to achieve that sense of verisimilitude, that state of grounded reality within the framework of fiction, had paid off.

 Superman-The Movie never received any nominations beyond the visual effects, music, editing, and sound effects, nor did it receive any other awards that night, though all had been rightfully deserved.
 Valerie Perrine and Dom DeLuise presented the Oscar for film editing to Peter Zinner for his work on The Deer Hunter.
 Reeve and Kidder also presented the Oscar for sound mixing to Richard Portman, William McCaughey, Aaron Rochin, and Darin Knight for their work on The Deer Hunter.